Steviebaa/api-v3-docs/blog/2019-09-06-v3-alpha-release.md

 ### Documentation

-Have a browse through our <a href="getting-started/">Documentation</a>.
+Have a browse through our [Documentation](../docs/getting-started-introduction.md).
 We've added some examples and sample code to help you get started.
 As long as you have a SkyCiv Account, you can start using the API right away.